ardanlabs/gotraining/10-testing/03-caching/readme.md

 ## Notes

-* CPU Caches works by caching memory on cache lines.
+* CPU Caches works by caching memory on 64 byte cache lines.
 * On our 64 bit processors, the cache line will be 64k.
 * Cache lines are moved and stored in L1, L2 and L3 caches.
 * Memory in L1 and L2 caches is also in L3 cache.